Title I Budget Information

 - Books for student use above and beyond what is provided by the District for classroom use

 - Classroom libraries

 - Library‐processed books (supplemental to school librarian budget – extra fees will apply)

-- Supplemental computer technology for student use to support improved achievement (not to be used to replace District‐provided materials)
+- Computer technology for student use to support improved achievement (not to be used to replace District‐provided materials)

 - Computers for student use

 - Student response units (may require additional purchase of software)